Debt to Equity Ratio

 Why is the debt-to-equity ratio important?

-Is a low debt-to-equity ratio always better?
+Is a lower debt to equity always better?